Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Vincent): Make the error message when pasting on the wrong layer, forgettable.
 Just beep instead.
 - NEW FEATURE (Alban): A feature to download library package online from various sources (official web site, and non official url).
 - NEW FEATURE (Alban): Support local Connection Type file in order to facilitate the deployment of packages (now you can add a "config" sub folder inside a part category folder, and add a ConnectionTypeList.xml file inside in order to define the connections of your package)
+- NEW FEATURE (Alban): Support the loading and saving of *.ncp file (from the thirdparty 4dbrix.com)
 - NEW FEATURE (supertruper1988): Add the possibility to set a template BBM file that is loaded when creating a new map.
 - NEW FEATURE (Matthias): An option to display part names below the parts, in the part library.
 - NEW FEATURE (Alban): The new layers are now inserted above the selected layer, not at the top of the stack by default